ArtBlocks/artblocks-docs/creator-onboarding/readme/project-form-fields-guide.md

 The MinterSuite is an update to our broader smart-contract architecture at Art Blocks that allows artists to set specific minting contracts on a per-project basis.

-The MinterSuite includes the following minter options:
+The MinterSuite currently includes the following minter options, which will continue to expand over time:

 • Dutch Auction - Linear Price Decrease
      Linear Dutch Auctions specify starting price, starting time, ending time, and ending price, and the price will linearly decrease over that time for        each block